Java Target Guide

 executor.start();

-// Events processed immediately, synchronously
+// Events processed immediately, synchronously on the caller's thread

-machine.send(EVT_STEP1); // Completes before returning
+executor.send(EVT_STEP1); // Completes before returning

-machine.send(EVT_STEP2); // Deterministic order
+executor.send(EVT_STEP2); // Deterministic order

-// Manual delayed event processing
+// Manual delayed event processing (drain matured timers)

 while (!machine.isFinished()) {